dice-group/theses/README.md

 Engineering, Computer Engineering and Mathematics at the University of Paderborn, Edition 44.17 of June 16th 2017](https://cs.uni-paderborn.de/fileadmin/informatik/Studium/Formalitaeten/Ordnungen/PO_Informatik_Englisch.pdf#page=14)

 (You can reuse major parts of the work plan in your thesis.)

+After the registration, the work plan should be sent to the second examiner.

 ##### On item 5: Schedule/timetable